odys-z/hello/docsphinx/lectures/lect03/recursive.rst

 This summarized all of the topic.

-At the first sight this a hard to be understand.
+At the first sight the "self-calling function" is hard to be understood.
 But recursive exists in natural world everywhere.

+This is essential in a mobile phone:

 .. image:: ../img/03-Peano_Sierpinski_carpet_4.svg
     :width: 300px